Interview: Samsonite&#39;s Approach To IP Enforcement At Canton Fair

-For years, the Rouse Guangzhou office and its strategic partner Lusheng Law Firm have been assisting clients in taking action against infringing exhibitors at the Canton Fair, the world's largest import and export exhibition.
+For years, Lusheng Law Firm and its strategic partner the Rouse Guangzhou office have been assisting clients in taking action against infringing exhibitors at the Canton Fair, the world's largest import and export exhibition.
 During this time, we have witnessed a significant strengthening of IP protection by enforcement authorities and the event organizers.

 In this article, we present the key takeaways from this interview, aiming to encourage IP rights owners to adopt more proactive measures at the Canton Fair to deter infringement.